Team.

 As Executive Business Partner, Scott coordinates, implements, and streamlines the team’s administrative and operational processes.
 Most recently, Scott has worked as a facility and office manager in a startup biotech/pharmaceutical company, shepherding their growth from a shared office and laboratory environment into a dedicated private space, which propelled that team to more than double its size in the US.
 Prior to that, he worked as office manager for a philanthropic networking organization, partnering with members, leadership, and staff to enable new initiatives and promote ongoing operational success.

 Scott’s background is as a theater professional, which enabled him to found and serve as the Artistic Director for a small theater company in New York City, dedicated to developing a uniquely theatrical voice through collaboration.
 As part of that work, Scott produced, directed, wrote, and performed in a myriad of the company’s productions across more than a decade of work.
 He also edited and published several anthologies of short plays the company developed.
-His favorite body of water is the Gulf of Mexico, watching the sun set from the soft sands of his native Florida’s west coast.
+His favorite body of water is watching the sun set from the soft sands along the Gulf of Mexico.

 Aqualateral